tyx-editor/TyX/docs/commands.rst

 Insert Image
 ^^^^^^^^^^^^

 Insert an image node with the given source URL.
+If no argument is given, open a dialog to pick an image.

+Note: images are not supported on the web version due to local storage limit concerns.

 Example: ``insertImage ./example.png``

+Example: ``insertImage``

 Insert Function Call